raravena80/image-enhancer/original/SETUP.md

 Once setup is complete, you can:
 - Customize enhancement prompts for different use cases
 - Integrate with Lambda for serverless processing
-- Add batch processing capabilities
+- Add temporal processing capabilities (See temporalized example)
 - Implement webhooks for automatic processing

-For more advanced usage, see the main [README.md](README.md) file.